Certification Eligibility, Discipline and Appeals

 - The individual satisfies all eligibility requirements for certification in effect as of the request for reinstatement.

-- In the event of a felony conviction or conviction for a crime directly related to public health or the provision of emergency medical service, no earlier than one (1) year from the exhaustion of appeals, release from confinement or reinstatement of license, whichever is later.
+- In the event of a criminal conviction or conviction for a crime directly related to public health or the provision of emergency medical service, no earlier than one (1) year from the exhaustion of appeals, release from confinement or reinstatement of license, whichever is later.

 - In any other event, no earlier than one (1) year from the final decision of ineligibility for or revocation of certification.

 - In addition to other information required for application, an individual seeking reinstatement must fully set forth the circumstances of the decision denying eligibility or revoking certification as well as all facts and circumstances relevant to the application occurring after the decision.
-Where eligibility is denied because of felony conviction, the individual bears the burden of demonstrating by clear and convincing evidence that the individual has been rehabilitated and does not pose a danger to others.
+Where eligibility is denied because of criminal conviction, the individual bears the burden of demonstrating by clear and convincing evidence that the individual has been rehabilitated and does not pose a danger to others.

 Possible Violation of NREMT Standards